d-asensio/styled-responsive-theming/README.md

 #### createTheme(componentName, componentThemes)

 To create a theme for your component you have to provide a `default` set of properties, from that moment on, you can just extend the default properties by overriding them adding extra sets.
 In the following example you will see the definition of a theme for a `Button` component, which has two sets of properties, the `default` set and the `extraBordered` set.
-This last set of properties will override the radius of the `default` theme and will keep the rest of them intact.
+This last set of properties will override the radius of the `default` theme and keep the rest of them intact.

 Let's see the code: